freemind002/leetcode_problems/README.md

       >
     </td>
     <td>
-      <a href="leetcode_75/345.
+      <a href="Study Plan/LeetCode 75/345.
 Reverse Vowels of a String/main.py"
         >345.
 Reverse Vowels of a String</a
       >
     </td>